 Last September, just seven months after giving birth, Cyrell admitted she struggled with some of the changes pregnancy wreaked on her body.

 "I love being confident in my own skin... pregnancy has been amazing but I won't lie.
 I've had my days when I've hated it.
 My body, my skin and face were going through all these changes so fast," she explained.

-On MAFS season five, Davina Rankin was a controversial bride who cheated on her "husband" Ryan Gallagher with Dean Wells, but outside the show the 29-year-old is a doting mother.
+On MAFS season five, Davina Rankin was a controversial bride who cheated on her "husband" Ryan Gallagher with Dean Wells, but outside the show she is a doting mother.